diegoddox/react-redux-toastr/README.md

 import {toastr} from 'redux-toastr'

 const toastrOptions = {
-  timeOut: number, // Override the default: 5000s timeOut
+  timeOut: number, // Override the default timeOut
   onShowComplete: func, // <-- When the animation-show is complete
   onHideComplete: func, // <-- When the animation-hide is complete
   icon: string // Override the default icon